-A. Roundabouts (Traffic Circles)
+A. Roundabouts

-Roundabouts or traffic circles are a safer and more efficient traffic flow option.
+Roundabouts are a safer and more efficient traffic flow option.
 Traffic moves counterclockwise.
 Look at the signs above you as you get to the roundabout.
 This will tell you what lane you need to be in.
 Generally, the left lane is marked for turning left.
 Travel in the right lane to take the next right turn and the middle lane to go straight.